soundslikefrank/miditron/wiki/wiki.md

     -> Per channel modulation (see above)
-    -> Send Controller Change messages (one row is one channel) -> Send velocity sensitive gates/triggers (per channel)
+    -> Send Controller Change messages (one row is one channel) -> Send velocity sensitive gates/triggers (per channel) -> Mode where you can use all 8 mod sources for one channel

 * Per channel features
   - Learn